 “You’ll know when we get there,” Tony replied.

 Esther didn’t know what the big surprise was yet she stayed silent, looking at the scenery passing by.
 The weather had turned for the worst this past week so they were both wearing their matching coats at the moment.
 They both didn’t realize it.
 At least not until Esther got bored with the monotone of the scenery and turned her attention to brushing a dust particle off her coat.
 Tony caught her eyes when he realized she was staring as he slowed down and turned into another passage in the wood.
 A quick glimpse told him what it was about.
 But he didn’t express his opinions regarding it.
-Esther finally turned away and stared out the window again, trying to focus on the scenery as the car turned into another path.
+Esther finally turned away and stared out the window again, trying to focus on the scenery as the car turned onto another path.
 This time, Tony didn’t speed up.
 He parked at a spot by a gate.
-Esther found it strange that there should be a house in such a place.
-Although it wasn’t like it was a desert place since she saw that it was a residential area, considering how they had passed by several since the turn yet it wasn’t tied to Tony’s latest projects so her confusion had risen.
+Esther found it strange that there should be a house at such a place.
+Although it wasn’t like it was a desert place since she saw that it was a residential area, considering how they had passed by several since the turn yet it wasn’t tied to Tony’s latest projects so her confusion had arisen.

 “I want your opinion on this house,” Tony said as he opened the car door for Esther.

 In her puzzlement, Esther didn’t exit the car so Tony had the chance to circle around and help her.
 Esther had no choice but to get out and take another glimpse.

 “I haven’t been here for a while so it’s a bit untidy outside,” Tony explained as he led Esther inside.
 He had opened the gate and locked it again after they passed by.
 “What do you think?”